matyalatte/Blender-DDS-Addon/README.md

 ## About Non-2D Textures
 Blender only supports 2D textures.
-So the addon will load cubemaps as 6 textures.
+But the addon supports cubemaps as well.
-Partial cubemaps and 3D textures are unsupported.
+Partial cubemaps, 3D textures, and texture arrays are unsupported.

 ## External Dependencies